-Example: Michelle's ancestor came to the "New World" on the Mayflower many, many years ago before the United States was formed.
-Variation(s): ancestors transcontinental railroad, n.
+Example: The loud whistle and hissing steam of the "iron horse" was a shock to the Native Americans living on the previously guiet prairie.
+Variation(s): iron horses transcontinental railroad, n.
 A railroad system that stretches all the way from the East Coast to the West Coast of the continental United States Example: Many people across the country contributed to the building of the transcontinental railroad.